 Using Multiple Regression in Observational Studies

-Random assignment and matching use different methods to equalize the experimental groups.
+Random assignment and matching use different methods to equalize the experimental groups in an observational study.
 However, statistical techniques, such as multiple regression analysis, don’t try to equalize the groups but instead use a model that accounts for confounding variables.
 These studies statistically control for confounding variables.

 In multiple regression analysis, including a variable in the model holds it constant while you vary the variable/treatment of interest.
 For information about this property, read my post When Should I Use Regression Analysis?

 As with matching, the challenge is to identify, measure, and include all confounders in the regression model.
-Failure to include a confounding variable in a regression model can bias your results.
+Failure to include a confounding variable in a regression model can cause omitted variable bias to distort your results.

-Next, we’ll look at a published study that uses multiple regression to account for confounding variables.
+Next, we’ll look at a published observational study that uses multiple regression to account for confounding variables.

 Murso et al. (2011)* use a longitudinal observational study that ran 22 years to assess differences in death rates for subjects who used vitamin supplements regularly compared to those who did not use them.
 This study used surveys to record the characteristics of approximately 40,000 participants.
 The surveys asked questions about potential confounding variables such as demographic information, food intake, health details, physical activity, and, of course, supplement intake.